360° customer view

 Loom is a video messaging software that allows users a “more effective way of communicating” with co-workers, employees, even students and teachers.
 Since 2015, they’ve been providing a platform to make simple, clean videos in the hopes of removing long back-and-forths over email, and even in-person meetings.

-When Loom’s data scientist Buddy Marshburn signed on, Loom had just begun building out their data infrastructure and were still needing to find a lot of the right tools to help move information out of the data warehouses.
+When Loom’s data engineering manager, Buddy Marshburn signed on, Loom had just begun building out their data infrastructure and were still needing to find a lot of the right tools to help move information out of the data warehouses.

 That’s when Buddy found Census, and that’s when everything changed.